 The town of Rauma in western Finland’s Satakunta region was founded in 1442, making it the third oldest town in the country.
 It is especially known for its colourful regional dialect, its long tradition in bobbin lace-making and the well-preserved wooden buildings of Old Rauma.

-There are many quaint shops, cafés and restaurants in the town.
-It also boasts a large number of unique interior design shops and craft boutiques, which attract visitors from afar.
+Rauma boasts a large number of unique interior design shops and craft boutiques, which attract visitors from afar There are also many delightful shops, cafés and restaurants in the town.
 All shops are within walking distance from each other, which makes shopping a pleasure.

-In late July, the town celebrates Lace Week, an annual event abundant in music, dance, traditional cooking – and lace.
+One of the highlights of Lace Week is a friendly battle in which contestants vie for the title of the town’s fastest lace-maker.
+Lace Week is an annual event abundant in music, dance, traditional cooking – and lace.
 Historical sources reveal that bobbin lace-making in Rauma goes back all the way to the 1740s.
 Initially, Lace Week was a set of exhibitions during which skilled bobbin lace-makers could display their works, but it has since developed into a wide-ranging communal event.

 The most anticipated event of the week is the Night of the Black Lace, when market stalls and merry locals fill the streets of Old Rauma.
 The warm evening air is filled with the cheerful chatter of friends and music from lively dance halls and outdoor concerts.
 All shops and boutiques in the Old Rauma area have longer opening hours, and it’s also a busy night for bars and cafés.